A Presbyterian Center celebration of Black History Month

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Advocacy & Social Justice, Racial Equity, Women’s Ministries
+Categories: Advocacy & Social Justice, Racial Justice, Women’s Ministries

 Tags: African American Intercultural Congregational Support, black history month, lift every voice and sing, pcusa, presbyterian, racial ethnic and women's ministries, sterling morse

-Ministries: Racial Equity Advocacy Committee (REAC), Advocacy Committee for Women’s Concerns, Racial, Gender and Intercultural Justice Ministries, Racial Equity & Women’s Intercultural Ministries, African American Intercultural Congregational Support
+Ministries: Racial Equity Advocacy Committee (REAC), Advocacy Committee for Women’s Concerns, Gender & Racial Justice, Racial Equity & Women’s Intercultural Ministries, African American Intercultural Congregational Support